holin034/cse15l-lab-reports/LabReport3.md

 ```
 written_2/travel_guides/berlitz2/Bahamas-History.txt
 ```
+- All the above files contain the word `Lucayans`.

 ## `grep -n` Command:
 - The command `grep -n` is used to search for the word in a specific file.
 It is useful when the user is trying to look for a specific word in that file.
 The words will be color coded in the output.

 ### Example 3:
 - The input of the command: